top of page

 Common ceiling textures include:

 Matching the surrounding texture is what makes the repair blend naturally once painted.
-This is why texture matching and finishing is critical.
+This is one of the biggest differences between a repair that disappears—and one that stands out every time you look at it.

 🎨 Will the Repair Be Visible After Painting?